-Now to a difficult truth about many Gulf Coast businesses affected by the oil spill: Many are cash operations.
+NPR: Many are cash operations.
 They don't report their income and haven't been paying taxes on much of what they make.
 That's causing problems for some of them now.
 NPR's Yuki Noguchi has this report.

 YUKI NOGUCHI: Bobby Barnett is a fishing veteran here in Pass Christian in southern Mississippi.
 His boat works near the Bay of St. Louis, which connects to the Gulf of Mexico.
 Normally Barnett would be catching oysters and shrimp and selling them at the dock.

 NOGUCHI: Danny Lee works for Boat People SOS, a Vietnamese-American community organization.
 His group and others recently offered legal counsel to fishermen at an event in Biloxi.

-Taffaro, who was at a recent open house for parish residents in Chalmette, Louisiana, says he wants to see a tax amnesty program for oil spill victims who've been operating under the table.
+NOGUCHI: Taffaro, who was at a recent open house for parish residents in Chalmette, Louisiana, says he wants to see a tax amnesty program for oil spill victims who've been operating under the table.

 NOGUCHI: Chad Lauga is a political director for a Louisiana AFL-CIO chapter.
 He says the cash ecosystem extends far beyond just the fishermen and shrimpers.
 Seafood buyers at the docks, for example, offer more per pound if they can pay fishermen with cash.

 NOGUCHI: Lauga is quick to say, as a taxpaying citizen himself, he doesn't think skirting taxes is right.
 But he also doesn't want to see his friends and neighbors go to financial ruin because they can't collect from BP.
 He's lobbied the Louisiana State Congress, but isn't encouraged.

 LAUGA: I don't think there is a solution, to be honest with you.
 I think the senators and representatives want to help their constituents, but I think their constituents are kind of behind the eight ball here.

 NOGUCHI: Kenneth Feinberg was recently tapped to run that $20 billion compensation fund that thousands of fishermen are now trying to access.
 Feinberg says he cannot and will not have any role offering amnesty himself to those who can't document their income.

 FEINBERG: If Congress wants to modify the tax law to provide for such payment, that's fine with me.
 I just have to make sure that the facility is complying with all applicable laws.

-Yuki Noguchi, NPR News.
+NOGUCHI: Yuki Noguchi, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.